aws-samples/stream-emr-on-eks/README.md

 - A MSK Cluster in the same VPC with 2 brokers in total.
 Kafka version is 2.8.1.
     - A Cloud9 IDE as the command line environment in the demo.
     - Kafka Client tool will be installed on the Cloud9 IDE
+- An EMR on EC2 cluster with managed scaling enabled.
+    - 1 primary and 1 core nodes with r5.xlarge.
+    - configured to run one Spark job at a time.
+    - can scale from 1 to 10 core + task nodes
+    - mounted EFS for checkpointing test/demo (a bootstrap action)

 ### CloudFormation Deployment